 \section{Introduction}

-In K\"ahler geometry, there is a classical question to find the ``best'' metric in a given K\"ahler class.
-The K\"ahler-Einstein metric is usually regarded as a strong contender for this question.
+In K\"ahler geometry, a central problem is to find the ``best'' metric in a given K\"ahler class.
+The K\"ahler-Einstein metric is widely regarded as a canonical candidate for this problem.
 Despite this, not every K\"ahler manifold admits a K\"ahler-Einstein metric.
-Extending the notion of K\"ahler-Einstein metrics, a K\"ahler-Ricci soliton is a K\"ahler metric $g$ associated with a real holomorphic vector field $X$ and a constant $\lambda \in \mathbb{R}$, satisfying the equation
+To broaden this framework, K\"ahler-Ricci solitons generalize K\"ahler-Einstein metric that consists of a K\"ahler metric $g$, a real holomorphic vector field $X$ and a constant $\lambda \in \mathbb{R}$, satisfying the equation

 Moreover, if there exist potential functions $f \in C^\infty (M)$, such that $X =\frac{1}{2} \nabla f$, we call $g $ a gradient K\"ahler-Ricci soliton.
 A K\"ahler-Ricci soliton $g$ is said to be trivial if $X$ is a Killing vector field, in which case $g$ reduces to a K\"ahler-Einstein metric with Einstein constant $\lambda$.
-In \cite{hamilton1988}, Hamilton, first established that all compact gradient steady and expanding solitons are Einstein metrics.
-On compact Fano manifolds (K\"ahler manifolds with positive first Chern class), if there exists a non-trivial K\"ahler-Ricci soliton $g$ associated with a non-trivial real holomorphic vector field $X$, then the Futaki invariant for $X^{1,0}$,
+In \cite{hamilton1988}, Hamilton first showed that all compact gradient steady and expanding solitons are Einstein metrics.
+Combined with Perelman's work \cite{perelman2002entropy}, which shows that all compact solitons are gradient, it follows that there are no non-trivial compact K\"ahler–Ricci solitons if the first Chern class of the K\"ahler manifold is non-positive.
+On compact Fano manifolds (that is, K\"ahler manifolds with positive first Chern class), if there exists a non-trivial K\"ahler-Ricci soliton $g$ with a non-trivial real holomorphic vector field $X$, then the Futaki invariant for $X^{1,0}$,

 is strictly positive.
 Consequently, the existence of a non-trivial K\"ahler-Ricci soliton obstructs the existence of a K\"ahler-Einstein metric \cite{futaki1983obstruction}.